 What kind of milk is used to make Yogurt and Kefir?

-Both kefir and yogurt are made from cow’s milk which has a higher lactose content than goat’s or sheep’s milk, so those sensitive to dairy may find they have an easier time digesting yogurt.
+Both kefir and yogurt use cow’s milk which has a higher lactose content than goat’s or sheep’s milk, so those sensitive to dairy may find they have an easier time digesting yogurt.

-Kefir and yogurt can also be made from other types of milk, including soy, coconut, rice, and almond, but the bacterial cultures used to ferment the milk will not be the same as those used for cow’s milk, so these alternative foods should not be considered authentic kefir and yogurt.
+Kefir and yogurt can use other types of milk, including soy, coconut, rice, and almond.
+But the bacterial cultures fermenting the milk will not be the same as those for cow’s milk.
+Hence, these alternative foods are not authentic kefir and yogurt.